selftok-team/SelftokTokenizer/README.md

 * Replace all `path/to/...` with actual paths on your system or object storage.
 * The scripts assume CUDA is available; modify `device='cuda'` to `'cpu'` if running on CPU.
 * The scripts support both Ascend and GPU.
-If inference with GPU, replace `mimogpt.infer.SelftokPipeline` with `mimogpt.infer.SelftokPipeline_GPU`
+If inference with GPU, replace `mimogpt.infer.SelftokPipeline` with `mimogpt.infer.SelftokPipeline_GPU`.
+* If you use Selftok Tokenizer for AR training, note that we decoder the image token sequence **reversely**!